-Our Learning Mentor is employed to guide and support pupils - especially those whose life problems or behaviour inhibits an enthusiasm or ability to learn.
+We have a member of staff employed to guide and support pupils - especially those whose life problems or behaviour inhibits an enthusiasm or ability to learn.
 We have access to trained children's counsellors and other agencies to provide confidential individual support as appropriate.